CanastaWiki/Canasta-CLI/docs/installation.md

 On Linux: download the binaries from the links above or use your package manager.

 Docker is still required since kind uses it to run cluster nodes.
-See the [Kubernetes guide](guide/kubernetes.md) for full details.
+See the [Orchestrators guide](guide/orchestrators.md#kubernetes) for full details.

 ## Install